thdaemon/mydm/README.md

 X Client can be set at runtime by cmdline, but you can set a default X client before build

-If you do not set it, default X client will be set to 'startxfce4'
+If you do not set it, default X client will be set to 'xterm'

 ```
-./mkconfig.sh --enable-xsec --default-xclient=gnome-session
+./mkconfig.sh --enable-xsec --default-xclient=startxfce4
 ```

 ### Do not want to install libx11-dev?